|

 cathedral of St Mark (built from 1301 to 1806), the 15th-century Franciscan

-monastery with its beautiful Venetian Gothic cloister, the civic council
+monastery with its beautiful Venetian Gothic cloister, the civic council chambers,

-On the island of Korcula you can find accommodation in
+On the island of Korcula you can find accommodation in hotels,

-hotels, apartments, holiday houses, luxury villas, rooms and camp-sites.
+apartments, holiday houses, luxury villas, rooms and camp-sites.

-recommend Simoni
+We recommend Simoni

 apartment in Prigradica.